Meet Our Team

 Historical Director

-Brendan Goff received his PhD in History at the University of Michigan.
-Goff served as an assistant professor in Florida from 2011-21.
-He has taught English in Madrid and worked at a major bank in New York City and the Children’s Defense Fund in Washington, D.C.
-Goff published Rotary International and the Selling of American Capitalism in July 2021.
+Brendan Goff received his PhD in History at the University of Michigan and performed his postdoctorate work at the Eisenberg Institute for Historical Studies.
+Goff served as an assistant professor at the New College of Florida from 2011-21.
+In July 2021, Goff published the book Rotary International and the Selling of American Capitalism.
 He graduated Baldwin High School in Pittsburgh in 1984 and currently lives in Chicago.

 -